dfaijlan/CST205_TeamProject/README.md

 * Add more songs
 * Add an equalizer
-* Make the GUI cleaner and nicer to look at
+* Make the GUI cleaner
+* Add the option to choose a song based on artist and album